 However, we believe that ignoring them will cost you.

 Remember to find a professional and licensed Property Manager

 who always works for your needs, not for his/her own commission.

 (DUE TO LIMITED SPACE, ONLY SOME OF THE TESTIMONIALS RECEIVED ARE SHOWN HERE)

 We hoped to find good tenants for our rental property.
-Lotus and Patrick helped a lot in the whole progress including thorough with their screening process from suitable prospects, interviewing possible new renters, and reference checks.
+Lotus helped a lot in the whole progress including thorough with their screening process from suitable prospects, interviewing possible new renters, and reference checks.